Why Gums Bleed When Flossing: Causes and Solutions

 Q4: My dentist said I have gingivitis.
 Is this the same as periodontitis?

 A: No, but gingivitis is the first stage.
-Gingivitis and bleeding gums is reversible and only affects the gum tissue.
+Gingivitis and bleeding gums are reversible and only affect the gum tissue.
 Periodontitis is a more serious disease that affects the bone holding your teeth in place.
 You treat gingivitis to prevent it from becoming periodontitis.